Here's a list of the Casper businesses that have reopened

-Gov. Mark Gordon announced Tuesday that certain Wyoming businesses — namely gyms, hair salons and other personal care businesses — can reopen with some restrictions today.
+Gov. Mark Gordon announced last week that certain Wyoming businesses — namely gyms, hair salons and other personal care businesses — could reopen with some restrictions starting Friday.

-The following Casper businesses have posted to social media or informed the Star-Tribune directly that they will be reopening today:
+The following Casper businesses have posted to social media or informed the Star-Tribune directly that they are reopening:

 Hair salons